solenya-group/solenya/README.md

 # Style

 Pickle accepts [typestyle](https://github.com/typestyle/typestyle) objects for style attributes, letting you write css in typescript.
 This enables you to abstract and organize your styles with typescript.
-This lets you express styles in a language (i.e. typescript) that's far more powertful than any stylesheet language, and eliminates the seam between your view funtions and styles.
-The last point makes it trivial to co-locate your code with your styles, or provide exactly the appropriate level of coupling to maximise maintainability.
+This lets you express styles in a language (i.e. typescript) that's far more powerful than any stylesheet language, and eliminates the seam between your view funtions and styles.
+The last point makes it trivial to colocate your code with your styles, or provide exactly the appropriate level of coupling to maximise maintainability.

 ```typescript
 div ({style: {color:'green' }}, 'pickle')